google/santa/docs/binaries/santametricservice.md

 # santametricservice

-The `santametricservice` is responsible for managing various counter and gauges used by the Santa development team for monitoring important aspects of Santa including CPU/memory usage, event counters, event processing timers and much more.
+The `santametricservice` is responsible for managing various counters and gauges used by the Santa development team for monitoring important aspects of Santa such as: CPU/memory usage, event counters, and event processing timers.
 Metrics are also often added for new and experimental features to help ensure proper functionality.

 Periodically, the state of all metrics are collected, converted to the